MatthewYong/saitama-dainingu/README.md

 - Snap scroll type  Stackoverflow

+### Acknowlegdements
+The completion of this project could not have been possible without the support and extensive knowledge of:
+- Gerard (Gerry) McBride, my mentor, for giving me guidance throughout the project and giving me useful tips to finish a good project
+- Tutor Scott from Code Institute, for giving me tips on what needs to be included in this project
+- Code institute, for the valuable lessons through videos and excercises
+- Stackoverflow, for giving me code support
+- Slack community, for reviewing my project, giving me new ideas and code support

 ## Disclaimer
 This website is for educational purposes only.
 All content and images are illustrative.